Triple Crown (baseball): Major league records

 Among the major leaguers who earned the pitching Triple Crown, the lowest ERAs belong to Walter Johnson (1.14 in 1913 AL) and Grover Alexander (1.22 in 1915 NL).
 The highest win total belongs to Charles Radbourn, amassed in 1884, who in that year set a major league single-season record with at least 59 wins.
 Radbourn struck out 441 batters that season, the highest total for a Triple Crown winner.
-Walter Johnson holds the highest win total by an AL pitching Triple Crown winner, with 36, attained in 1913.
+Walter Johnson holds the highest win total by an AL pitching Triple Crown winner, with 36 in 1913.
 Among AL pitching Triple Crown winners, Pedro Martínez registered the highest season strikeout total, with 313 in 1999.
 Since 1901, the major league pitcher with the highest season strikeout total in the course of a Triple Crown season is Sandy Koufax, striking out 382 in 1965.